ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteSpecification.md

 -------

 Adapters are interfaces between the test suites and the SUT.
-There are two types of adapter: protocol adapter and SUT control adapter.
+There are two types of adapter: the protocol adapter and the SUT control adapter.
 In most cases, modifications to the protocol adapter will not be required for non-Microsoft SUT implementation.
 However, the SUT control adapter should be appropriately configured to connect to non-Microsoft SUT implementation.
-All test suites in the package contain a protocol adapter, six of which contain a SUT control adapter.
+All test suites in the package contain a protocol adapter, six of which contain an SUT control adapter.

 ### Protocol Adapter

-The protocol adapter is a managed adapter, which is derived from the ManagedAdapterBase class in the PTF.
-It provides an interface that is used by the test cases to construct protocol request messages that will be sent to the SUT.
-The protocol adapter also acts as an intermediary between the test cases and the transport classes, receiving messages, sending messages, parsing responses from the transport classes, and validating the SUT response according to the normative requirement in the technical specification.
+The protocol adapter is a managed adapter, which is derived from the ManagedAdapterBase class in PTF.
+It provides an interface that is used by test cases to construct protocol request messages that will be sent to the SUT.
+The protocol adapter also acts as an intermediary between test cases and transport classes to receive messages, send messages, parse responses from transport classes, and validate the SUT response according to the normative requirement in the technical specification.

-Except MS-OXMAPIHTTP, MS-OXNSPI and MS-OXCRPC, all other protocol adapters use MapiHttpAdapter and RpcAdapter transport classes defined in the common library to send and receive messages.
-MS-OXMAPIHTTP, MS-OXNSPI, and MS-OXCRPC protocol adapters communicate directly with the SUT.
+Except for MS-OXMAPIHTTP, MS-OXNSPI and MS-OXCRPC, all other protocol adapters use MapiHttpAdapter and RpcAdapter transport classes defined in the common library to send and receive messages.
+MS-OXMAPIHTTP, MS-OXNSPI, and MS-OXCRPC protocol adapters communicate directly with an SUT.

 ### SUT Control Adapter

-The SUT control adapter manages all the control functions of the test suites that are not associated with the protocol.
-For example, the setup and teardown are managed through the SUT control adapter (that is, enabling or disabling the asynchronous RPC notification on the SUT).
+The SUT control adapter manages all control functions of the test suites that are not associated with the protocol.
+For example, the setup and the teardown are managed through the SUT control adapter (that is, enabling or disabling the asynchronous RPC notification on the SUT).
 The SUT control adapter is designed to work with Microsoft implementation of the SUT.
-However, it is configurable to allow the test suites to run against non-Microsoft implementations of the SUT.
+However, it is configurable to allow test suites to run against non-Microsoft implementations of the SUT.

 There are six protocols that have a SUT control adapter in Exchange